 Eggs in Moderation

 Eggs should be eaten in moderation on a gallbladder diet.
-You should not eat more than three eggs per week.
-Eggs are rich in calories, fat and cholesterol; however, they are a good source of protein and choline, known to boost brain function.
-Prepare eggs by scrambling or poaching with very little fat.
-Try using egg whites and egg substitutes with less fat.
+You shouldn't eat more than three eggs per week.
+Eggs are rich in calories, fat and cholesterol; however, they're a good source of protein and choline, known to boost brain function.
+Prepare eggs by scrambling or poaching with very little or no fat.
+As an alternative, try using egg whites and egg substitutes with less fat.

-One of the worst cooking methods on a gallbladder diet is frying.
-Stay away from fried foods that are rich in calories, saturated fat, trans fat and cholesterol.
-When your body is not able to breakdown cholesterol, it crystallizes and forms gallstones.
+One of the worst cooking methods if you're on a gallbladder diet is frying.
+Stay away from fried foods that are rich in calories, saturated fat and trans fat.
 Avoid foods such as French fries, onion rings, doughnuts, fritters, pastries and even vegetables that are fried.
-Limit your use of butter when sautéing foods; use margarine instead.
+Limit your use of butter when sautéing foods; use a small amount of margarine instead.

 Sweets and Desserts

 Avoid commercial baked goods, desserts, cakes, pies, ice cream, doughnuts, chocolate, cookies and puddings when you have gallbladder problems.
 These foods are high in empty calories and fat and may not be well tolerated or support good health.

 Choose sherbet and pudding made with skim milk, nonfat frozen yogurt, fruit ice, sorbet, gelatin, vanilla wafers, ginger snaps and graham crackers if you crave something sweet.
 Avoid adding whipped cream or dessert toppings that may be high in fat.

 Read more: Foods You Can Eat With Gallstones